dnzc/MathsProjects/README.md

 # LatexProjects
-My random mathematical thoughts (and as far as I'm aware, original).
+My mathematical thoughts (really just an excuse to write stuff neatly in LaTeX)